Bonfire Night in England with Kids: Where to Watch Fireworks on November 5

 Devon and Cornwall

-Smaller community events in villages across the southwest are some of the most charming Bonfire Nights you will see.
-Ottery St Mary in Devon has its 600-year-old "tar barrel" tradition (men running through the village with flaming barrels on their backs - watch only, do not get close).
+Smaller community events in villages across the southwest are some of the most charming Bonfire Nights you'll see.
+Ottery St Mary in Devon has its 600-year-old "tar barrel" tradition (men running through the village with flaming barrels on their backs - watch from a safe distance, do not get close).

 What to Eat on Bonfire Night

-• Toffee apples - apples on a stick coated in red toffee.
-Kids love them, expect a 30 percent face-staining rate.
+- Toffee apples - apples on a stick coated in red toffee.
+Lila adores these.
+Expect a 30 percent face-staining rate.

-Most events have food stalls but lines are long by 7 PM.
-Eat before the fireworks or pack a thermos of soup/hot chocolate from your hotel.
+Most events have food stalls but the lines are long by 7 PM.
+Eat before the fireworks or pack a thermos of soup or hot chocolate from your hotel.

 Sparklers, Glow Sticks, and the Safety Conversation